mortal-ghost/nss-attendance/README.md

-# nss_attendance
+# Nss_attendance

 live-time attendance taking app where cos students can log in and mark attendance through QR-scanner

 ## Getting Started

-this project currently does not support ios devices , build an andriod emulator to run the project
+This project currently does not support ios devices , build an andriod emulator to run the project

 A few resources to get you started if this is your first Flutter project: